-The list of podcasts below all provide really interesting ways to look at problems – the type of thinking you need in sales.
+The list of podcasts below all provide really interesting ways to look at problems.
+These new ways of thinking might be just want you need in your sales job.

 I like to describe this as a user-friendly economics podcast.
 With short, 15-20 minute episodes, this show explores economic concepts you should understand but might not.
-With episodes on everything from how the federal reserve works to the economics of dating, this show is factual but also fun.
+With episodes on everything from how the federal reserve works to the dating economics, this show is factual AND fun.